5 Small Business "Oh-Nos"

 The biggest thing: If you're a professional without a website, I scratch my head and wonder why?
 A graphic artist with no portfolio?
 A blogger with no blog link?
 What are you DOING?

-Do me a favor: link your site, blog, Instagram, etc. I want to get to know you!
+Do me a favor: link your site, blog, or Instagram I want to get to know you!

 What are you doing this for?
 Why are you doing this?

-Unless you're a 5 year old with a site about Candyland or and 8 year old who writes poems about unicorns, delete this font off of your computer.
+Unless you're a 5-year-old with a site about Candyland or an 8-year-old who writes poems about unicorns, delete this font off of your computer.

 Got any small business "oh-nos" I didn't mention?
 Feel any of them are actually not that bad?
 Leave me a comment.
 I'd like to know your insight.